SC To Hear Anwar Majeeds Bail Petition On Tuesday - UrduPoint

 The Chief Justice has fixed the bail application filed by Omni Group Chief Anwar Majeed for hearing on Tuesday

-A two-member bench headed by Justice Mushir Alam would hear the case on Tuesday.
+A two-member bench headed by Justice Mushir Alam would hear the case .

 Anwar Majeed was the main accused in the fake accounts case.